omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- delete_instance view might need to change still can't remember
+- change "schedule for all athletes buttons" to "schedule for multiple athletes"
+  - then go to athlete select page and schedule select page
+- change results for strength workout to use sets/reps/weights
+- still need to handle result media files better
+- ???change workout display on user_page and calendar as just "Strength"/"Workout"/"Cardio" instaed of having id number as well???
+  - when strenght workouts are hidden from athletes the current hidden text is clipped by the ellipses dropdown
+- put strength workouts in workout_list in workouts view
 - change createstrengthworkoutform to allow for multiple movements and varying reps per each set as well as weight
 - can add a class if statement to the create_workout.html class="{% if user.default_sport == 'specific sport' %}default_form{%endif%}
 - need to alter views (create workout view and all views that show info on workouts) to display properly if its a strength workout or general workout